 The FHA provides mortgage insurance on loans made by FHA-approved lenders, protecting them against losses resulting from mortgage defaults.
-This makes FHA mortgage loans attractive to lenders, while the lower interest rates, down payment requirements – often only 3.5% – and more flexible qualification options make them attractive, especially for first-time home-buyers, or those with imperfect credit history.
+This makes FHA mortgage loans attractive to lenders.
+The lower interest rates, down payment requirements – often only 3.5% – and more flexible qualification options make them attractive, especially for first-time home-buyers, or those with imperfect credit history.

 FHA LOAN REQUIREMENTS